 Most medical coding courses don't teach to that level.
 They aren't designed to do that.
 It isn't their purpose.
 Most are intended to be more of an "Introduction to Medical Coding" rather than a course that teaches coding at the professional level.
 That's why often the graduates of those coding courses are unable to find jobs.

 The Andrews School Medical Coding program teaches to the level of the Certified Coding Specialist (CCS) as well as the Certified Professional Coder (CPC).
 This is the most effective medical coding training strategy to get your coding career started the right way, even from home if that's your goal.

-The Andrews School medical coding program includes ICD-10, the ICD-10-CM/PCS classification systems, as well as CPT and HCPCS.
+The Andrews School medical coding program includes ICD-10-CM and ICD-10-PCS classification systems, CPT, and HCPCS.